tkoskine/ahven/README.rst

 Changes include a fix for Constraint_Error with long test names and special character filtering from the test names when generating XML results.
 In addition, PDF report generation example was added to the contrib directory and some internal code cleanups were done.
-(Release notes)

 Mercurial repository, part 2 (2009-06-25)
 '''''''''''''''''''''''''''''''''''''''''